Ryan Preece: Whelen Modified Tour

 That same year, Preece got his first career victory in the Whelen Modified Tour after dominating the Made In America Whelen 300 at Martinsville.
-In 2009 and 2012, he was runner-up in the NASCAR Whelen Modified Tour, but he became champion in 2013 with four wins in fourteen races driving for Flamingo Motorsports, owned by Eric Sanderson.
+In 2009 and 2012, he was runner-up in the NASCAR Whelen Modified Tour, but he became champion in 2013 with four wins in fourteen races, driving for Flamingo Motorsports, owned by Eric Sanderson.
 In 2014, he returned to the team and won the last two races of the year, coming home in second place in the final standings.
 In 2015, he drove for TS Haulers Racing, owned by Ed Partridge.

 On November 24, 2016, it was announced that Preece would remain at JD Motorsports for another full season in 2017.
 However, on December 8, 2016, it was announced that Preece and JD Motorsports had parted ways, letting Preece explore other opportunities.
-The primary reason why Preece left JD is that he wanted to be in a team to win races and expected to be back in the Whelen Modified Tour in 2017.
+The primary reason why Preece left JD is that he wanted to be on a team to win races and expected to be back in the Whelen Modified Tour in 2017.
 He rejoined Partridge's team in the Modified Tour.